BatuhanBudak/memory-card-game/README.md

-# Memory Card Game
+Memory Card Game
-Basic game memory card game created using create-react-app.
+A basic memory card game created using create-react-app.
+Try to select a different card each time you target one.
+The game will restart if you choose the same card.
+Cards will shuffle after each mouse click, so be careful which one you choose.